RandellB-Ritense/e2e-agent/tests/ritense.md

 ## Success Criteria
 - Locate the navigation bar.
-- Visit every link in the navigation bar from left to right.
+- Click every link in the navigation bar from left to right.
 - End on the contact page.

 ## Notes